Beit She'arim - ancient city and basilica

 Rabbi Yehuda HaNasi – an unusual rabbinic leader

-Rebbe became extremely rich due to land holdings donated to him and this gave his office an aura of grandeur.
+Rebbe became extremely rich due to land holdings that were donated to him and this gave his office an aura of grandeur.
 Nevertheless, he is quoted as saying: “Whoever chooses the delights in this world will be deprived of the delights of the next world; whoever renounces the former will receive the latter.”
-His piety and holiness are also mentioned in Jewish sources.
+His piety and holiness are mentioned in Jewish sources.

 Rebbe died in Tzipori, but he instructed that he be buried in Beit She’arim and in the ground rather than in a sarcophagus.
 The story of his death, as related in the Talmud, is shown in a movie in the synagogue at Tzipori.
 The rabbis were praying for his recovery and this prevented the departure of his soul.
-Aware of Rebbe’s physical distress, his maid servant broke a vessel.
+Aware of Rebbe’s physical distress, his maidservant broke a vessel.
 Because of the disturbance, there was a break in the prayers and this permitted Rebbe to die.
 Rebbe’s funeral procession stopped at eighteen places during the 12 Km to Bet She’arim and he was eulogized at each stop.

 Links to the HOME PAGE and best family activities, hikes and historic sites in the GOLAN, EASTERN GALILEE, UPPER GALILEE, LOWER GALILEE, JORDAN VALLEY & LAKE KINNERET, the SHEFELAH, TEL AVIV-YAFFO and surroundings, NORTH of TEL AVIV, and SOUTH of TEL AVIV.